Dimitris Papangelopoulos: Career

 Papangelopoulos became a lower court prosecutor in 1983 and remained in this role until 2003, when his fellow prosecutors elected him head of the Athens office of lower court prosecutors.
-In 2006, he was appointed as a special prosecutor responsible for supervising the police's organised crime and counter-terrorism activities.
+In 2006, he was appointed a special prosecutor responsible for supervising the police's organised crime and counter-terrorism activities.

 Papangelopoulos called for a prompt investigation into the large-scale blackout that took place a month before the 2004 Summer Olympics in Athens.
 In 2007, Papangelopoulos was considering whether a series of arson attacks on Greece's forests could be tried under anti-terrorism law.

 Under the premiership of Kostas Karamanlis, Papangelopoulos served as Director General of the National Intelligence Service.
 He served from 14 July 2009 to 13 October 2009, and was appointed as part of a major reshuffle.

-In March 2015, he was appointed as Secretary General of the Ministry of Justice, Transparency and Human Rights.
+In March 2015, he was appointed Secretary General of the Ministry of Justice, Transparency and Human Rights.
 On 6 May 2015, Papangelopoulos was sworn in as a Deputy Minister of Justice in the First Cabinet of Alexis Tsipras, serving under Nikos Paraskevopoulos as Minister.
 According to a statement, he was brought in to focus on increasing the transparency of the judiciary.

 Papangelopoulos served as the interim Minister of Justice, Transparency and Human Rights in the Caretaker Cabinet of Vassiliki Thanou-Christophilou from August to September 2015 before returning to the Second Cabinet of Alexis Tsipras on 23 September as the Alternate Minister of Corruption Issues in the Ministry of Justice, Transparency and Human Rights.